-Traveling for business is stressful and hard work.
-Therefore, people are always looking ways to blow off steam and mix a little pleasure into their business trip (as they should).
+Traveling for business can be stressful and hard work.
+Therefore, people are always looking for ways to blow off steam and mix a little pleasure into their business trip.
+And, they might feel free to go a little wild away from the office.
 But there are right ways and wrong ways to entertain yourself during business travel Let’s look at some of the wrong ways I’ve seen in my career.

 A Few Horror Stories